NipuniMadanayaka/api-automation-tmsandbox/README.md

 This is a RestAssured based maven project.

 ##  Automated Scenarios
-1. Validate the acceptance criteria, Name = "Carbon credits" and CanRelist = true
+1. Validate the acceptance criteria, Name = "Carbon credits"
+2. Validate the acceptance criteria, CanRelist = true
-2. Validate the acceptance criteria, The Promotions element with Name = "Gallery" has a Description that contains the text "Good position in category"
+3. Validate the acceptance criteria, The Promotions element with Name = "Gallery" has a Description that contains the text "Good position in category"

 ## Technologies Used
 * Java: 2.0